Call 24/7 For Emergency Service

-After working closely in the aftermath of storms from Hurricane Irma in 2017, we saw first hand how property manager and tenant relations can become strained after a major disaster has hit.
-Just a few struggles include loss of jobs temporarily, injury to loved ones and loss of important assets (cars, furniture, etc).
+After working closely in the aftermath of storms from Hurricane Irma in 2017, we saw firsthand how property manager and tenant relations can become strained after a major disaster has hit.
+Just a few struggles include the loss of jobs temporarily, injury to loved ones, and loss of important assets (cars, furniture, etc).

-In an already stressful situation, landlords or property managers want to minmize income loss.
+In an already stressful situation, landlords or property managers want to minimize income loss.
 Tenants want a functioning place to live.
-It is important for property managers and tenants to know their rights & responsibilities before, during and after a disaster.
+Property managers and tenants need to know their rights & responsibilities before, during, and after a disaster.

 Who Covers the Rent?